sophonaroap/soph-notes/ReadMe.md

-A markdown text editor with live generation
+A Markdown text editor with live generation

 Utilizes the following technologies:
 Backend: